jr-marquez/ksqldbWorkshop/labs/usecase_finserv_1.md

 ```bash
 ksql> create stream payments(ROWKEY INTEGER KEY, PAYMENT_ID INTEGER, CUSTID INTEGER, ACCOUNTID INTEGER, AMOUNT BIGINT, BANK VARCHAR) with(kafka_topic='Payment_Instruction', value_format='avro');
 ```
-Check your creation with describe and select
+Check your creation with describe and select.
+You can also use Confluent Control Center for this inspection.
 ```bash
 ksql> describe payments;
 ksql> select * from payments emit changes;